About Germantown Mennonite Church

 At that time, Germantown was a dually-affiliated congregation, being a member of both the Franconia and the Eastern district conferences.
 The relationship with Franconia lasted until October 1997 when Germantown was removed as a conference member, due to our full inclusion of LGBTQ people into membership.
 For similar reasons, the Eastern District also removed Germantown as a member congregation in November 2002.
 While we are outside of the body of Mennonite Church USA, we maintain many relationships with Mennonites in our region and around the world.

-Raised on the plains of central Kansas, John Bergen is a third-generation Mennonite pastor, but don’t hold it against him.
-He has found God’s spirit in monasteries, street protests, neighborhood gardens, forests, pipeline blockades, singing circles, and more.
+Raised on the plains of central Kansas, Jay Bergen is a third-generation Mennonite pastor, but don’t hold it against them.
+They have found God’s spirit in monasteries, street protests, neighborhood gardens, forests, pipeline blockades, singing circles, and more.

-John graduated from Oberlin College in May 2014 and is pursuing an MDiv at Drew University.
-He enjoys playing music with friends, reading nerdy books, and organizing to end the violence of the carceral system with the Coalition to Abolish Death By Incarceration.
+Jay graduated from Oberlin College in May 2014 and is pursuing an MDiv at Drew University.
+They enjoy playing music with friends, reading nerdy books, and organizing to end the violence of the carceral system with the Coalition to Abolish Death By Incarceration.